sarmilaupadhyaya/Uni-Lorraine-WS/speech?processing/practical/README.md

 bash my_task/run_task4.sh
 ```

-Step 2: getting wer using for each typw of prediction using bash file
+Step 2: getting wer using for each type of prediction using bash file

 - For task 1